LaunchCodeEducation/curriculum/README.md

 # curriculum
-All of Launch Code curriculum that is associated with online books and related source code will added to this repository for central management.
+All of LaunchCode curriculum that is associated with online books and related source code will be added to this repository for central management.